kimifetch/yltra-flat-icon-theme/README.md

 # Tutorials to change colour etc...

-I like the original icon set so much I wanted the missing icons to be fixed.

 If you feel you would like to change Yltra Flat you can do so.
-In the log file you can see what script codes I have used.
+In the log file you can see what script codes I have used to make Yltra Flat Archlinux Blue for example.

 With some common sense and scripting you can have an new colour for icons in no time.
 Share your work afterwards with the linux community.

 In the meantime I made 5 tutorial movies so you know how to change any icon theme if there are icons missing you like to have.